vipul9/Classification-of-High-Energy-Tracks-using-CNNs/README.md

-# Classifying High Energy Particles Using Convolutional Neural Networks
+# Classification High Energy Particles Using Convolutional Neural Networks
 ## Overview
 This is the code for training and testing on image data for classification of electrons in a high energy physics (HEP) experiment.
 ## The Large Hadron Collider